ijc8/ijc8.github.io/_posts/2020-01-25-ambition-and-friendship.md

 >
 > So he spoke as follows: "Cyrus, that of all human beings you Persians take the noblest care not be **insatiably disposed toward any single pleasure** I know both by seeing and by hearing.
 Yet it seems to me to be most especially advantageous to be **continent in the greatest pleasure**.
 And what provides human begins greater pleasure than the good fortune that has now come to us?
 If then, when we enjoy good fortune, we guard it moderately, it would perhaps be within our power to grow old in happiness without risk.
 Yet if we are **insatiable** in this, and try to pursue first one and then another [instance of good fortune], watch out that we do not suffer..."

-The whole thing with the Persians of Cyrus's time is their tough exercise of moderation and restraint, but here Cyaxares's all but outright accuses Cyrus of being immoderate and incontinent: Cyrus is _insatiable_ for victory and fortune.
+The whole thing with the Persians of Cyrus's time is their tough exercise of moderation and restraint, but here Cyaxares all but outright accuses Cyrus of being immoderate and incontinent: Cyrus is _insatiable_ for victory and fortune.
 His ambition is out of control.

 Cyrus is apparently always striving to be good, just, virtuous, and above all moderate, as a Persian should.
 But he appears to have become distinctly immoderate in his ambitions.
 Rather than celebrate his and Cyaxares' early victory, he insists on riding his momentum further and further until he has conquered an empire.
 This certainly seems to work in Cyrus's favor --- he has a great life and dies contented.
 Ironically, though, all of Cyrus's grand conquest and leadership ultimately works to the great detriment of his community.
 As Xenophon describes in the end: